PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/compliance.md

  - for backup
  - to import into another tenant

-TODO: include a link to the **authentication step** prior to the main API call sequence
+* TODO: include a link to the **authentication step** prior to the main API call sequence
+* TODO: notify about the JWT TTL?

 Start by [getting a list of Compliance Standards](/cspm/api/get-all-standards/) ![alt text](/icons/api-icon-pan-dev.svg) which returns all system-supported and custom compliance standards: